chartbrew/chartbrew/docs/README.md

 };
 ```

 Next, set the environmental variables for the database connection parameters.
-These can be found in `server/models/.env`.
-If the file is not there create one from `server/models/.env_template`.
+Set these in the following locations:

+* `server/.env` - needed for running the app
+* `server/models/.env` - needed for running migrations to update the database

+Check the `.env_template` files in each folder for guidance on how to set these variables.

 Check the `server/models/config/config.js` file to see what needs to be set: